Illustration by Melanie Peters

 - Do you have trouble allocating your stock to multiple channels?

-- Do you find it difficult to quickly differentiate best selling and worst selling stock?
+- Do you find it difficult and time-consuming to differentiate bestselling and worst-selling stock?

 - Do you find yourself overpaying suppliers because you’ve mistimed stock replenishment points?